As chroniclers of the Bay Area’s live music scene, we are obviously so, so excited for concerts to come back.

 “I’ve had two albums that I’ve been listening to almost continuously since March of last year, which have influenced my choices:

 Perfume Genius, because the first thing I thought when I heard Set My Heart on Fire Immediately last spring was how good it would sound in a festival setting.
-It hits that middle ground between my previous interests in rock and roll and recent explorations of non-guitar sounds: It is at different turns anguished, exuberant, and supremely sexy; laced with baroque flourishes that align with my former status as a theater kid.
+It hits that middle ground between my previous interests in rock and roll and recent explorations of non-guitar sounds.
+It is at different turns anguished, exuberant, and supremely sexy; laced with baroque flourishes that align with my former status as a theater kid.

 Then, just this February, Aaron Lee Tasjan entered the rotation.
-I have to admit, I’ve been daydreaming about standing in the dim light somewhere like the Independent, the between-band playlist fading out, Aaron and his band walking out on stage and wasting no time — no introduction, no banter, no nothing because they know how long we’ve been waiting for this — launching into album opener “Sunday Women.””
+I have to admit, I’ve been daydreaming about standing in the dim light somewhere like the Independent, the between-band playlist fading out, and Aaron and his band walking out on stage and wasting no time — no introduction, no banter, no nothing because they know how long we’ve been waiting for this — launching into album opener “Sunday Women.””